| "Admiralty Arrow Antique Glass Bottles" | ||||||

 numbered bottles in this series.

-These appeared in a New Zealand bottle auction list a few years ago with the
+These appeared in a New Zealand bottle auction list a few years ago with the description copied below.
+It becomes clear that the number on many of these bottles likely refers to contents instead of volume. |

 ||